Echo-Chat-Systems/.github/profile/README.md

 Dev work has begun on our inital concept for a single-executable server (we aren't aming for the moon yet).
 As of 3:42am AEST today, the server lives for the first time!
 Words cannot begin to explain how excited I am at the sight of a single console screen.
 Work is progressing at a very significant rate and I hope to have our first prototype out in less than 2 months.

+## Update 29/07/2025

+Protocol documentation is my main focus right now.
+I want to get the protocol set in stone (or as close as possible) before I continue work on the server.
+I also purchased echo-chat.au for the purposes of this project.
+Hosted docs can now be found at https://docs.echo-chat.au

 ## Documentation and Planning

-You can find all of our documentation and planning [here](https://github.com/Echo-Chat-Systems/docs/).
+You can find all of our documentation and planning [here](https://docs.echo-chat.au).

 ## Join The Team